 We already have covered how to split or extract particular pages from a PDF file in Linux using pdftk utility a while ago.
 That tutorial described how to extract a page range or a part of a PDF file in Linux.
-In this brief guide, we are going to see how to merge the two or more PDF files.
-It's not that difficult.
-Read on.
+Today, we will see how to merge two or more PDF files using PDFtk and Poppler applications in Linux.

-Merge PDF Files In Command Line On Linux
+1. Merge PDF Files In Command Line On Linux Using pdftk

 PDFtk is free graphical tool that can be used to split or merge PDF files.
 It is available as free and paid versions.
 You can use it either in CLI or GUI mode.

 PDFtk is available in the AUR.
-You can install it using any AUR helper programs such as Yay.
+You can install it using any AUR helper programs such as Paru or Yay.

 $ yay -S pdftk